mnot/I-D/proxy-status/draft.md

 This section lists the Proxy Status Types defined by this document.
 See {{register}} for information about defining new Proxy Status Types.

-## Origin Not Found
+## Backend Not Found

-* Name: origin_not_found
+* Name: backend_not_found
 * Description: The intermediary cannot determine the appropriate origin to use for this request; for example, it may not be configured.
+Note that this error is specific to gateways, which typically require specific configuration to identify the "back end" server; forward proxies use in-band information to identify the origin server.
 * Extra Parameters: None.
 * Recommended HTTP status code: 500

-## Origin DNS Timeout
+## Forward DNS Timeout

-* Name: origin_dns_timeout
+* Name: forward_dns_timeout
-* Description: The intermediary encountered a timeout when trying to find an IP address for the origin's hostname.
+* Description: The intermediary encountered a timeout when trying to find an IP address for the forward hostname.
 * Extra Parameters: None.
 * Recommended HTTP status code: 504

-## Origin DNS Error
+## Forward DNS Error

-* Name: origin_dns_error
+* Name: forward__dns_error
-* Description: The intermediary encountered a DNS error when trying to find an IP address for the origin's hostname.
+* Description: The intermediary encountered a DNS error when trying to find an IP address for forward connection.
 * Extra Parameters:
   - rcode: A sh-string conveying the DNS RCODE that indicates the error type.
 See {{!RFC8499}}, Section 3.
 * Recommended HTTP status code: 502

-## Origin IP Prohibited
+## Forward IP Prohibited

-* Name: origin_ip_prohibited
+* Name: forward_ip_prohibited
-* Description: The intermediary is configured to prohibit connections to the origin's IP address.
+* Description: The intermediary is configured to prohibit connections to the forward IP address.
 * Extra Parameters: None.
 * Recommended HTTP status code: 502

-## Origin IP Unroutable
+## Forward IP Unroutable

-* Name: origin_ip_unroutable
+* Name: forward_ip_unroutable
-* Description: The intermediary cannot find a route to the origin's IP address.
+* Description: The intermediary cannot find a route to the forward IP address.
 * Extra Parameters: None.
 * Recommended HTTP status code: 502

-## Origin Connection Refused
+## Forward Connection Refused

-* Name: origin_connection_refused
+* Name: forward_connection_refused
-* Description: The intermediary's connection to the origin was refused by the origin or an intervening network element.
+* Description: The intermediary's forward connection was refused.
 * Extra Parameters: None.
 * Recommended HTTP status code: 502

-## Origin Connection Closed
+## Forward Connection Closed

-* Name: origin_connection_closed
+* Name: forward_connection_closed
-* Description: The intermediary's connection to the origin was closed before any part of the response was received.
-If some part was received, see origin_http_incomplete.
+* Description: The intermediary's forward connection was closed before any part of the response was received.
+If some part was received, see forward_http_incomplete.
 * Extra Parameters: None.
 * Recommended HTTP status code: 502

-## Origin Connect Timeout
+## Forward Connect Timeout

-* Name: origin_connect_timeout
+* Name: forward_connect_timeout
-* Description: The intermediary's attempt to connect to the origin timed out.
+* Description: The intermediary's attempt to open a forward connection timed out.
 * Extra Parameters: None.
 * Recommended HTTP status code: 504

-## Origin Read Timeout
+## Forward Read Timeout

-* Name: origin_read_timeout
+* Name: forward_read_timeout
 * Description: The intermediary expect
 * Extra Parameters: None.
 * Recommended HTTP status code: 504

-## Origin Write Timeout
+## Forward Write Timeout

 * Name: origin_write_timeout
 * Description:
 * Extra Parameters: None.
 * Recommended HTTP status code: 504

-## Origin Down
+## Forward Node Down

-* Name: origin_down
+* Name: forward_node_down
-* Description: The intermediary considers the origin to be unavailable; e.g., recent attempts to communicate with it may have failed, or a health check may indicate that it is down.
+* Description: The intermediary considers the next hop to be unavailable; e.g., recent attempts to communicate with it may have failed, or a health check may indicate that it is down.
 * Extra Parameters:

 * Recommended HTTP status code: 500

-## Origin Connection Limit Reached
+## Forward Connection Limit Reached

-* Name: origin_connnection_limit
+* Name: Forward_connnection_limit
-* Description: The intermediary is configured to limit the number of connections it has to the origin, and that limit has been passed.
+* Description: The intermediary is configured to limit the number of connections it has to the next hop, and that limit has been passed.
 * Extra Parameters: None.
 * Recommended HTTP status code:

-## Origin HTTP Error Status
+## HTTP Response Status

-* Name: origin_http_error_status
+* Name: http_response_status
-* Description: The intermediary has encountered a 4xx or 5xx status code from the origin server, and
+* Description: The intermediary has received a 4xx or 5xx status code from the next hop, and
 * Extra Parameters: None.
 * Recommended HTTP status code:

-## Origin HTTP Incomplete Response
+## HTTP Incomplete Response

-* Name: origin_http_incomplete
+* Name: http_response_incomplete
-* Description: The intermediary received an incomplete response to the request from the origin.
+* Description: The intermediary received an incomplete response to the request from the next hop forward.
 * Extra Parameters: None.
 * Recommended HTTP status code: 502

-## Origin HTTP Protocol Error
+## Forward HTTP Protocol Error

-* Name: origin_http_protocol
+* Name: foreward_http_protocol
-* Description: The intermediary encountered a HTTP protocol error when communicating with the origin.
+* Description: The intermediary encountered a HTTP protocol error when communicating with the next hop forward.
 This error should only be used when a more specific one is not defined.
 * Extra Parameters:
   - details: a sh-string containing details about the error condition.
 For example, this might be the HTTP/2 error code or free-form text describing the condition.
 * Recommended HTTP status code: 502

-## Origin HTTP Response Header Block Too Large
+## HTTP Response Header Block Too Large

-* Name: origin_http_response_header_block_size
+* Name: http_response_header_block_size
 * Description: The intermediary received a response to the request whose header block was considered too large.
 * Extra Parameters:
   - header_block_size: a sh-integer indicating how large the headers received were.
 Note that they might not be complete; i.e., the intermediary may have discarded or refused additional data.
 * Recommended HTTP status code: 502

-## Origin HTTP Response Header Too Large
+## HTTP Response Header Too Large

-* Name: origin_http_response_header_size
+* Name: http_response_header_size
 * Description: The intermediary received a response to the request containing an individual header line that was considered too large.
 * Extra Parameters:
   - header_name: a sh-string indicating the name of the header that triggered the error.
 * Recommended HTTP status code: 502

-## Origin HTTP Response Body Too Large
+## HTTP Response Body Too Large

-* Name: origin_http_response_body_size
+* Name: http_response_body_size
 * Description: The intermediary received a response to the request whose body was considered too large.
 * Extra Parameters:
   - body_size: a sh-integer indicating how large the body received was.
 Note that it may not have been complete; i.e., the intermediary may have discarded or refused additional data.
 * Recommended HTTP status code: 502

-## Origin HTTP Transfer-Coding Error
+## HTTP Response Transfer-Coding Error

-* Name: origin_http_transfer_coding
+* Name: http_response_transfer_coding
-* Description: The intermediary encountered an error decoding the transfer-coding of the origin's response.
+* Description: The intermediary encountered an error decoding the transfer-coding of the response.
 * Extra Parameters:
   - coding: a sh-token containing the specific coding that caused the error.
   - details: a sh-string containing details about the error condition.
 * Recommended HTTP status code: 502

-## Origin HTTP Content-Coding Error
+## HTTP Response Content-Coding Error

-* Name: origin_http_content_coding
+* Name: http_response_content_coding
-* Description: The intermediary encountered an error decoding the content-coding of the origin's response.
+* Description: The intermediary encountered an error decoding the content-coding of the response.
 * Extra Parameters:
   - coding: a sh-token containing the specific coding that caused the error.
   - details: a sh-string containing details about the error condition.
 * Recommended HTTP status code: 502

-## Origin TLS Error
+## Forward TLS Error

-* Name: origin_tls_error
+* Name: forward_tls_error
-* Description: The intermediary encountered a TLS error when communicating with the origin.
+* Description: The intermediary encountered a TLS error when communicating with the next hop forward.
 * Extra Parameters:
   - alert_message: a sh-token containing the applicable description string from the TLS Alerts registry.
 * Recommended HTTP status code: 502

-## Intermediary Internal Error
+## Proxy Internal Error

-* Name: intermediary_internal_error
+* Name: proxy_internal_error
 * Description: The intermediary encountered an internal error unrelated to the origin.
 * Extra Parameters:
   - details: a sh-string containing details about the error condition.